 Finally, the Amplify Mascara and Volumize Mascara are true to their names, to an extent.
 The Amplify Mascara comes with a fine-toothed comb and short bristles.
 The formula contains Vitamin E and Jojoba.
 Although the detail-orientated wands did help with the application, I felt like I had to apply a thicker layer than normal in order to see a definite effect.
 Similarly, the Volumize Mascara needed a bit of extra diligence to achieve the promised results.
 I needed more than one generous coat to get the look I wanted.
 Like the Amplify Mascara, the formula contains Vitamin E and Jojoba.

 IMAN cosmetics are not tested on animals.
-To buy IMAN cosmetics online, visit the website, Drugstore.com, Target.com, Walgreens.com, Ulta, Sears, and Walmart.
-For a complete list of where to buy IMAN cosmetics, check their stocklist.
-In addition to makeup, the site sells an assortment of skincare products.
+To buy IMAN cosmetics online, visit the website, To buy IMAN cosmetics online, visit the website, Drugstore.com, Target

 - Click to share on Tumblr (Opens in new window)